USEPA/IO-Model-Builder/doc/data_format.md

 files, the meta data files are stored in a simple CSV format which is described in the following.

-## Meta-data file for elementary flows
+## Meta-data files for elementary flows
 A meta data file for elementary flows contains the following fields:

 0. Name of the flow